jhelvy/logitr/README.md

 R. Models can be estimated using “Preference” space or “Willingness-to-pay” (WTP) space [utility parameterizations](https://jhelvy.github.io/logitr/articles/utility_models.html).
-The current version includes support for:
+The latest version includes support for:

   - Homogeneous multinomial logit (MNL) models
   - Heterogeneous mixed logit (MXL) models (with normal and log-normal parameter distributions).
   - Preference space utility parameterization.
   - WTP space utility parameterization.
-  - An optional multistart optimization that uses different random starting points in each iteration (useful for non-convex problems like MXL models or models with WTP space parameterizations).
+  - An option to run a multistart optimization loop that uses different random starting points in each iteration (useful for non-convex problems like MXL models or models with WTP space parameterizations).

-The package also has additional functions for:

   - Computing and comparing WTP from both preference space and WTP space models.
   - Simulating the expected shares of a set of alternatives using an